Tagelus californianus

 Tagelus californianus, common name California tagelus, is a species of saltwater clams, marine bivalve mollusks belonging to the family Solecurtidae.

 Distribution

-This species can be found in the Eastern Pacific from Gulf of California to Oregon.
+This species can be found in the Eastern Pacific from the Gulf of California to Oregon.

 Description

-Shells of Tagelus californianus can reach a length of 130 mm and a heigh of about 33 mm.
+Shells of Tagelus californianus can reach a length of 130 mm and a height of about 33 mm.
 These shells are yellowish-white, with rust-colored stains and a dark periostracum.
 The posterior margin is slightly sinuous.